dcamposliz/learnPython/flask_tutorial/README.md

 ## Requirements

 Flask depends on external libraries like `Werkzeug` (toolkit for `WSGI`, the standard Python interface between web applications and a variety of servers for both development and deployment environments) and `Jinga2` (a toolkit for rendering templates).
+We will also need **Python 2** and `virtualenv`.

+**So, what are these different libraries?**

 ## Wekzeug